DOI: https://doi.org/10.21203/rs.3.rs-1727293/v1

 The results of the univariate analyses are summarized in Table S1.
 Univariate analyses revealed an increased incidence for each outcome in patients with higher BPV.
 No significant correlation was found between higher MAP means and each outcome.

 According to the curve fitting results in Figure S1-3, we performed a multivariate logistic analysis to further explore MAP SD as a prognostic marker.
-In the multivariable analysis shown in Table 2, the MAP SD level was an independent risk factor for poor functional outcome at 90 days in Model I (OR adj=1.37, per 1-SD increase, 95% CI: 1.08–1.72, = 0.009) and Model II (OR adj=1.31, per 1-SD increase, 95% CI: 1.01–1.68, P = 0.039).
+In the multivariable analysis shown in Table 2, the MAP SD level was an independent risk factor for poor functional outcome at 90 days in Model I (OR adj=1.37, per 1-SD increase, 95% CI: 1.08–1.72, P = 0.009) and Model II (OR adj=1.31, per 1-SD increase, 95% CI: 1.01–1.68, P = 0.039).
 Multivariable logistic regression also revealed a significant association between MAP SD level and 30-day mortality and sICH.

 Table 2